📞 Call Us: +91-8860706060

 Ride the rapids of the Parvati River, perfect for an adrenaline rush with scenic views of the surrounding valley.

-Spend a night camping in the wilderness, either near the river or at higher altitudes like Kheerganga, surrounded by nature's beauty.
+Spend a night camping in the wilderness, either near the river or at higher altitudes like Kheerganga.

 Try your hand at fishing in the clear waters of the Parvati River, home to trout and other local species.

-Discover the unique culture and traditions of Malana’s residents, who follow their own laws and speak a different dialect.
+Discover the unique culture and traditions of Malana residents who follow their own laws and dialect.

-A short but scenic trek to Chalal, a peaceful village by the river, perfect for those seeking a quiet retreat.
+A short but scenic trek to Chalal, a peaceful riverside village perfect for quiet retreats.

-Hike through the valley to find hidden waterfalls, perfect for refreshing dips and stunning photo opportunities.
+Hike through the valley to discover hidden waterfalls ideal for refreshing dips and photography.

-Explore the markets in Kasol for souvenirs like woolens, jewelry, and locally made handicrafts.
+Explore markets for woolens, jewelry, and locally made souvenirs.

 The best time to visit Kasol for adventure activities is from March to June and September to November.
 The weather is pleasant during these months, ideal for trekking and outdoor activities.
 Winters (December to February) offer a snowy landscape but can be cold and challenging for treks.